winthropchang/blog/README.md

-# blog
-This is my program notes.
+# Program and life notes
+`The faintest ink is better than the best memory.`
+I will note some key point program in work.
+And something happened in life.